CavernCrawlers/CavernCrawlers.github.io/MagicalArts.md

 If a spell’s **difficulty** is not met, the spell is not cast.
 However, the mage may choose to continue casting the spell.
 This requires that the mage reserve the dice already used in casting the spell and [Concentrate](Combat.md#Concentrating) long enough to satisfy the spell’s **casting time** again.
 Once this time increment has passed, the mage may choose to roll additional **invocation dice** and add their total to the **spellcasting roll**.
 In this way, more difficult spells can be cast over multiple “rounds”.

 *Example: The above 5th level magic-user with a 16 Wisdom is attempting to cast a Fireball at **rank** 3 (difficulty 12).
 They choose to be conservative and roll only 4 dice, rolling a ‘1’, ‘3’, '3' and ‘4’, for a total of 11.
 As the total is less than the **difficulty**, the spell is not cast.
 The character chooses to continue the casting.
 This means they are now **concentrating** and they set aside the 4 dice already rolled, leaving 3 left unallocated in their **invocation pool**.
 On their next round (since Fireball has a **casting time** of 1 **action**), they choose to roll one more die, getting another ‘1’.
 This brings their total to 12, successfully casting the spell.
 The two ‘1’s are now **expended**, and the other three committed dice are now released.
 This leaves the caster with 5 dice in their **invocation pool**.
-Note that no Mishap roll is made because the two '1's occurred on two separate rolls.*
+Note that no [Mishap](#Mishaps) roll is made because the two '1's occurred on two separate rolls.*

-### Mishaps
-If two of the dice rolled at the same time come up as ‘1’s, this will result in a [Minor Magical Mishap](#Minor-Magical-Mishap), even if the spell casting is successful.
-If three of the dice are ‘1’s, then the caster suffers a [Major Magical Mishap](#Major-Magical-Mishap).
-If four or more dice are ‘1’s, then the caster suffers the effects of both a **minor** and a **major** spell mishap.

-Note that some tables may wish to assume that spells cast when there is no time pressure (thus the caster can take as long as they want) are assumed to be rolled a single die at a time.
-As a result, no mishap can occur, though dice can still be expended as normal.

 ### Invocation Dice Recovery
 Whenever a spellcaster completes a [Short Rest](Combat.md#Short-Rest), they may roll a portion of their **expended** **invocation dice**.
 Any of those dice that come up a 2+ are placed back into the caster’s **invocation pool**.
 The number of dice that may be rolled after a short rest is equal to their **Wisdom Modifier**.